fortrabbit/legal/privacy-policy.md

-# Privacy statement by fortrabbit, translated
+# Privacy statement by fortrabbit

 last modified: 1st of April 2019.

 ## 1. Name and address of the responsible